 This recipe is designed to work for non-alcoholic gløgg.
 Simply follow the recipe and omit the red wine.
 Easy peasy!
 It keeps really well too because of the sweet blackcurrant syrup.

-Blackcurrant syrup isn’t necessarily readily available everywhere.
-When I was researching ingredients in English, I also found that I am not happy with the translation of the Norwegian word ‘saft‘, I think some use the word squash (drink), some use concentrate and some use cordial.
-Here’s my recipe for homemade cordial, but store bought is completely fine.
-Use blackcurrants for best flavor for this gløgg, but raspberry is also good.
-You can also just use raspberry or blackcurrant juice.
+Blackcurrant syrup isn't necessarily readily available everywhere.
+When I was researching ingredients in English, I also found that I am not happy with the translation of the Norwegian word 'saft'.

 Make Your Own Berry Syrup

-So you don’t find squash/cordial/saft, but still want to try this recipe.
+So you don't find squash/cordial/saft, but still want to try this recipe.
 Make your own berry syrup!
 This is especially important if you want to make this mulled wine recipe non-alcoholic.
-It will bring that bright red color and fresh sweet flavor from the berries.

-Simply add any kind of dark or red berry, like red currant, blackcurrant, blackberries or raspberries to a saucepan.
+Simply add any kind of dark or red berry, like red currant, blackcurrant, blackberries, or raspberries to a saucepan.
 A combination of these is also fine.

-Combine the berries with about equal amount of sugar (by weight).
+Combine the berries with about equal amounts of sugar (by weight).
 Stir with a wooden spoon to break up the berries.
 Let it simmer for 15 minutes.
 Sometimes we need to add a splash of water to help get the boiling process starting.

 I realize berries are more of a Summer thing, and mulled wine is a Winter thing.
-But in Norway we usually make blackcurrant cordial in the Summer, which keeps for an approximate eternity, and this is a way to get your berries in during the dark Winter months too.
+But in Norway, we usually make blackcurrant cordial in the Summer, which keeps for an approximate eternity, and this is a way to get your berries in during the dark Winter months too.

-However, I’ve also used store bought blackcurrant syrup/cordial for this recipe.
+However, I've also used store-bought blackcurrant syrup/cordial for this recipe.
 Hope all this helps!
 Scroll down to find the printable mulled wine recipe.

 Did you like this recipe?
 Gløgg is perfectly paired with